Prix Ars Electronica Collide@CERN 2012

-Geneva, 6 December 2011.
-The first Prix1 Ars Electronica2 Collide@CERN was today awarded to the 28-year-old German artist, Julius Von Bismarck for the quality of his ideas and his ability to make playful creative collisions between the arts and science.
+Julius von Bismarck was awarded with the first COLLIDE Award in December 2011 for the quality of his ideas and his ability to make playful creative collisions between the arts and science.

 "Whipping" Athens - Onassis Cultural Centre - April 30th 2014

-Invisibility - and its role as a driver in both the arts and science was discussed by the first Prix Ars Electronica Collide@CERN artist in residence 2012, Julius Von Bismarck, and his CERN inspiration partner, James Wells who is an expert on hidden worlds.
+Invisibility - and its role as a driver in both the arts and science was discussed by the first Prix Ars Electronica Collide@CERN artist in residency 2012, Julius Von Bismarck, and his CERN Scientific Partner, James Wells who is an expert in hidden worlds.
 Moderated by Collide@CERN creator, Ariane Koek, the audience in Athens got very engaged with the talk, which went on for two hours.

 During the Q&A session, a member of the audience gave his opinion about one of Julius's art pieces called "Punishment", in a very unusual and lively way!